Is Product Traceability Becoming a Need to Survive in the Global Supply Chain Market?

 Is It Possible to Launch Products Without a Barcode?

 The necessity of GTINs depends upon the product category.
-Though many products can be sold through ecommerce platforms without GTINs, there are few categories for which GTINs are mandatory.
-Big marketplaces such as Amazon, Flipkart ask for GTIN to list your product on their platform; however, if you do not have it, they also provide an alternative for launching your products.
+Though many products can be sold through e-commerce platforms without GTINs, there are a few categories for which GTINs are mandatory.
+Big marketplaces such as Amazon, and Flipkart ask for GTIN to list your product on their platform; however, if you do not have it, they also provide an alternative for launching your products.
 While it is possible to launch your product without a barcode, the alternatives depend upon the product category and the associated brand.
 Let us have a look at how you can launch your product without a barcode.

 • If the Product category is already listed on Amazon: If the category for your product already exists on their site, you don’t require a GTIN to launch your product.
-You can link your product with Amazon Standard Identification Number (ASIN) by using it as your product ID..
+You can link your product with Amazon Standard Identification Number (ASIN) by using it as your product ID.

 ASIN is a unique identity given by Amazon to almost all the products listed on Amazon for its identification.

-• If the product category does not exist: If your product does not fit into the existing categories, you can apply for an GTIN (EAN/UPC) exemption through their seller central login page.
-This is ideal when your product is homemade and non-branded and if you are selling products or a combination of products (Bundles) having no GTINs (barcode number).
-GTIN exemption can be done with and without a brand registry.
-Having a brand registry does not give you GTIN exemption but having GTIN exemption can allow you to launch your product without a brand registry.
+• If the product category does not exist: If your product does not fit into the existing categories, you can apply for a GTIN (EAN/UPC) exemption through their seller central login page.
+This is ideal when your product is homemade and non-branded and if you are selling products or a combination of products (Bundles) having no GTINs (barcode numbers).
+GTIN exemption can be done with and without a brand registry.Having a brand registry does not give you a GTIN exemption but having a GTIN exemption can allow you to launch your product without a brand registry.
 You will be required to choose a product category and name the brand for your product.
-Further, you will need to produce a brand support letter authorizing your product and confirmation that it does not have a GTIN.
-GTIN (EAN/UPC) exemption does not offer a lifetime of validity for your product to be listed on the platform, and you have to reapply for it after every month.
+Further, you will need to produce a brand support letter authorizing your product and confirmation that it does not have a GTIN.GTIN (EAN/UPC) exemption does not offer a lifetime of validity for your product to be listed on the platform, and you have to reapply for it after every month.
 The process of GTIN (EAN/UPC) exemption itself is very slow, and you can expect a request completion time of 30 days.

 Hence, to save yourself from these hassles, it is recommended for every entrepreneur or potential entrepreneur/business while launching their products should have GTINs in place as it saves companies money while improving quality, on-time performance, and other key business factors.